 An abundance of documented evidence supports the claims that the Steele Russian collusion dossier was paid for by the Clinton campaign and used by the FBI to secure FISA warrants to spy on the Trump campaign, that the media was complicit in these actions by publishing the information illegally leaked by the CIA, that Mr. Obama, Mr. Biden, the acting attorney general, and FBI agent met in the Oval office in the beginning of January, 2017 to discuss ways of incriminating General Flynn, that members of Congress and the Obama administration lied under oath to Congress about these actions, that the suppression of speech is taking place through the agency of big tech, members of academia, certain members of Congress calling for truth commissions, and that CEO’s are black-balling anyone with an allegiance to traditionalism.
 Dictatorial tactics of branding citizens with fraudulent and malicious labels are now in plain view.
 The same CIA director who lied under oath is now broadcasting that Trump voters are domestic terrorists.
 The speaker of the house of representatives referred to Republican members of the house as the enemy within requiring the fortification of the Capitol by the national guard.
 Scurrilous politicians and government bureaucrats behave with impunity.
 The justice department fears that the indicted criminals will accuse the prosecutors of the same crime that they are prosecuting.

 There have been state capitol beak-ins and the execution of John Doe warrants that did more lasting physical and psychological harm to elected officials than that experienced by the members of the congress.
-As usual, the police, the guardians of life and the defenders of both sides, the imprudent not matter how well-intentioned were the good citizens sacrificed by mindless mobsters and scheming politicians.
+As usual, the police, the guardians of life and the defenders of both sides, and the imprudent followers, no matter how well-intentioned, were the good citizens sacrificed by mindless mobsters and scheming politicians.
 We need the whole story of the January 6 event, instead of the irrational claims of some politicians that the break-in by a manipulated mob is equated with a meticulously planned second attack on the Twin Towers by sworn enemies of the United States that were suicide bombers for their cause.
-We need an investigative assessment of the events and adult personal assessments, perhaps by combat-veteran congress members rather than the attention-seeking, adolescent, histrionic outbursts of some members.
+We need an investigative assessment of the events and adult personal assessments, perhaps by combat-veteran congress members rather than the attention seeking, adolescent, histrionic outbursts of some members.

 The incipient dictatorship of the deep state, the media, big tech, academia, celebrity, and the core of the Democrat party is a coalition of self-proclaimed power-seeking elites, not the iron-fisted dictatorship of Stalin, Mao, Castro, et al. They were easily identified by their use of military force.
 The velvet-glove-stealth dictators use more insidious means to seize the authoritative power of government that belongs to all the citizens of the United States.